Uniqueness of the second eigenspace of the interchange process: The octopus induction scheme

 \section{The octopus induction scheme}

 As mentioned in \zcref{sec:history}, the spectral gap theorem of \cite{CLR} is proved via an induction scheme on $n$.
 In the representation theoretic language this scheme is explained in Cesi \cite{Cesi}*{Section 3.1} and in Alon, Kozma, and Puder \cite{AKP25}*{Section 3.1}.
-We use the notation of the latter.
+We use the notation of Alon, Kozma, and Puder.